Author: Jeff Bacon

 Oklahoma City Protective Order Defense for Fathers

-Protective orders are one of the most powerful — and most easily weaponized — tools in family court.
-A petition for a Victim Protective Order (VPO) under Oklahoma’s Protection from Domestic Abuse Act, 22 O.S. § 60 and following, can be filed and granted ex parte (without your appearance) within hours.
-The first you learn about it is often when you are served, locked out of your home, or told you cannot see your children.
+Protective orders are among the most powerful tools in family court.
+They are also among the most easily weaponized.
+A petition for a Victim Protective Order (VPO) falls under Oklahoma’s Protection from Domestic Abuse Act, 22 O.S. § 60 and following.
+It can be filed and granted ex parte — without your appearance — within hours.
+Often, you first learn about it when you are served.
+Or when you are locked out of your home.
+Or when you are told you cannot see your children.

 That moment is not the moment to vent.
 It is the moment to bring in counsel.
-An Oklahoma City protective order defense attorney moves fast — to make sure the full hearing happens on a fair timeline, to gather the evidence that contradicts the allegations, and to protect your custody case from collateral damage.
+An Oklahoma City protective order defense attorney moves fast.
+The goals: a full hearing on a fair timeline, evidence that contradicts the allegations, and a custody case protected from collateral damage.

 How VPOs Work in Oklahoma

-A VPO can be issued where the petitioner alleges domestic abuse, stalking, or harassment by a family or household member or someone the petitioner has dated.
-The court first considers a request for an ex parte emergency order based solely on the petitioner’s filing.
-If granted, that emergency order remains in place until a full hearing, which is typically scheduled within fourteen days.
+A VPO can issue when the petitioner alleges domestic abuse, stalking, or harassment.
+The alleged conduct must involve a family or household member, or someone the petitioner has dated.
+The court first considers an ex parte emergency order based only on the petitioner’s filing.
+If granted, that emergency order stays in place until a full hearing.
+The hearing is typically set within fourteen days.

 The full hearing is where both sides present evidence.
-The court decides whether to enter a final VPO — which can last for years and can include restrictions on contact, possession of firearms, and access to shared residences.
-The consequences of a final VPO reach far beyond the case itself.
+The court then decides whether to enter a final VPO.
+A final VPO can last for years.
+It can restrict contact, firearm possession, and access to shared residences.
+The consequences reach far beyond the case itself.

 Why Fathers Are Particularly Vulnerable